Although it is difficult for many to accept, this industry is driven by political, economic, social, and cultural interests

 It may interest you: In Latin America there is no theater industry

 In fact, in certain cases should censor material that violates the dignity and vulnerability of the other.
 It is for this reason that in Latin America many commercials have been censored for racist, sexist, classist, homophobic, among others.

-Although many of these advertising pieces are considered as major works, it must be taken into account that they are designed for the general public, and although censorship is not acceptable in all cases, this is a medium that serves business, political and moral interests acceptable in society.
+Although many of these advertising pieces are considered as major works, it must be taken IGNORE INTO account that they are designed for the general public, and although censorship is not acceptable in all cases, this is a medium that serves business, political and moral interests acceptable in society.